-Usually in the Fall, people on the waitlist are notified as to when those updates should be, and maybe local housing organizations needs to do better in communicating that information; a requirement for the people who are on the housing waitlist, maybe the local organizations need to improve the way they communicate that.
+Usually in the fall, the people on the waitlist are notified from the last time they were there as to when those updates should be, and maybe the local housing organizations needs to do better in communicating that information; the requirement for the people who are on the housing waitlist, maybe the local organizations need to improve the way they communicate that.

-I have seen posters in some communities, and have listened to community radio stations, where they have asked people to update their housing situation; that goes to both people who are in public housing units and the people who are on the waitlist to get into public housing units.
+I have seen posters in some communities, and have listened to community radio stations, where they have asked people to update their housing situation.
+That goes out to both people who are in public housing units and those who are trying to get into a public housing unit.

-I think we can do better, and when I say we, I mean housing organizations, to have better rapport and communication between tenants and those on the waitlist.
+I think we can do better; when I say "we," I mean housing associations, to have a better rapport and communication between tenants and those on the waitlist.
 Thank you, Mr. Chairman.

 Ms. Brewster.
 Thank you, Mr. Chairman.
-Can the minister commit to creating a standard that allows people to be reinstated to the same spot on the waitlist if they have fallen off due to lack of ability or knowledge of the need to update their status?
+Can the minister commit to creating a standard that allows people to be reinstated to their same spot on the waitlist if they have fallen off due to lack of ability or knowledge of the need to update their status?
 Thank you, Mr. Chairman.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
-Mr. Chairman, the local housing organizations run their wards, and have their rules, procedures, and policies in terms of when and how an individual is accelerated or decelerated, in terms of where they are on the waitlist with a number of parameters around those.
+The local housing organizations run their boards, and have their rules, procedures, and policies in terms of when and how an individual is accelerated or decelerated, in terms of where they are on the waitlist with a number of parameters around those.

-I will ensure to communicate that with the NHC and local housing organisations to take a look at how people are on and off the list, and what changed within the list to ensure that it is being done fairly and equitably.
+I will ensure to communicate that NHC will communicate with the local housing organisations to take a look at how people are on and off the list or changed within the list to ensure that it is being done fairly and equitably.
 Thank you, Mr. Chairman.